skip to content

 00:09:20 - Dev Agrawal

 It's independent.
-There's.
-I'm not.
-I'm not under like in either of them.
-I am just kind of like I just directly talk to the CEO and the product, the chief product person pretty much like a couple times every week.
-Which is yeah very different from how many organizations do it.
-Usually it's under marketing, if not like under product or under support.
+I'm not under either of them.
+I just directly talk to the CEO and the chief product person pretty much a couple times every week, which is very different from how many organizations do it.
+Usually it's under marketing, if not under product or under support.

 00:09:49 - Anthony Campolo

 Engineering is usually the third one.
-It's the question is always is under marketing, product or engineering.
+The question is always, is it under marketing, product, or engineering?

 00:09:57 - Dev Agrawal

 Yeah.
-So and, and I think Power Sync kind of.
-I, I think the Devil Revel role kind of really works best when like especially in like these smaller teams and when there's like one or two people in Devrel.
-It works the best when it's kind of given the autonomy to do things the way that people, that people see fit because usually a lot of people who, who don't spend too much time with the community don't have a great vantage point of like what are the things that we should be doing.
-And it's really nice that I'm get, I'm getting some of that here and it's also that I can also like yeah, I have.
-The only time I've done Devil professionally was at Clerk but after Clerk I've spent a lot of time with like with Solid Tanstack and I've gotten open
+And I think the DevRel role kind of really works best, especially in these smaller teams and when there's one or two people in DevRel, when it's kind of given the autonomy to do things the way that people see fit.
+Because usually a lot of people who don't spend too much time with the community don't have a great vantage point of what are the things that we should be doing.
+And it's really nice that I'm getting some of that here.
+And it's also that the only time I've done DevRel professionally was at Clerk, but after Clerk I've spent a lot of time with Solid, TanStack, and I've gotten open

 00:10:53 - Anthony Campolo